 For information on Rappahannock Community College’s computer use and file sharing policies, please contact Information Technologies at 804-333-6767 or use the following links:

 RCC endeavors to maintain campuses on which everyone is secure and safe.
 Each campus has trained security staff, “best practices” procedures and planning, convenient emergency call boxes, ample lighting, and surveillance cameras.
 The College threat assessment team is composed of trained administrators, staff, external professional service providers, and law enforcement agencies.
 If you feel there is an immediate threat, dial 911 and contact campus security.

 To request a paper copy of the college’s annual security report, please contact the Campus Security office 804-758-6765.
-For additional information on campus security use the following links:
+Get additional information about the safety at RCC here.